UNE Internal Funding Scheme (UNE IFS)

 • Funds will not be provided for PhD scholarship stipends or PhD operating costs.
 Students may work part-time on the project where it is demonstrated that the work to be undertaken by the student will assist them in their professional development (developing relevant skills etc.).

-• Applicants to the UNE IFS must identify in their submission at least one external competitive funding source for which they commit to applying within 12 months of the end date of the UNE IFS grant.
+• Applicants to the UNE IFS must identify at least one UNE-led submission to an external competitive funding source for which they commit to applying within 12 months of the end date of the UNE IFS grant.

-• Funds cannot be used to cover current salary or FTE.
-Where an industry partner is included in the application, it is an expectation, but not a condition, that they will provide in-kind support.
+• Where an industry partner is included in the application, it is an expectation, but not a condition, that they will provide in-kind support.

-Endorsement of an application must be obtained from the Faculty/Directorate which is then regarded as evidence of:
+Approval of an application must be obtained from the Faculty/Directorate via the Pure portal which is then regarded as evidence of:

 • approval for an applicant to undertake the research project proposed within the Faculty/Directorate;

-• the Faculty/Directorate’s willingness and ability to provide the basic support, including dedicated resourcing, necessary for the applicant to complete the project.
+• the Faculty/Directorate’s willingness and ability to provide the basic support, including any dedicated resourcing (subject to budget approval), necessary for the applicant to complete the project.

 Administration of Grants